Plaudits vie with "pensioner" jibes as Russia's Putin turns 60

 They re-enact the former KGB spy's macho stunts such as scuba diving, flying a fighter jet, playing hockey and galloping through a field.
 Each woman smiles as she receives a text message, promising "I'll be there soon."
 The clip ends with them cheering as a car presumably containing Putin pulls up.

 In St. Petersburg, Putin's hometown, a VIP concert was planned while around 200 Kremlin supporters turned out for a "Pull-up for Putin" competition in Moscow.
-Other activists held a poetry reading and a Putin-themed evening at a nightclub.
+Other activists were to hold a poetry reading and take over a nightclub for a Putin-themed evening.

-Anti-Putin activists marked the day in a rather different style, including at the protest near Red Square where demonstrators brought mocking gifts suitable for a pensioner.
+Anti-Putin activists marked the day in a rather different style, including a protest near Moscow's Red Square calling on Putin to retire.
+Organisers asked protesters to bring gifts suitable for a pensioner - from reading glasses to a pipe.

-One activist was arrested mid-sentence when she unwrapped an enema and began reading Putin a birthday card.
-Another held up prison-stripe pyjamas marked with Putin's name.
+In a satire of the fawning celebrations organised by the pro-Kremlin camp, artists in Moscow staged an exhibit entitled "The President.
+The most kind-hearted soul", featuring a picture of Putin cuddling his Bulgarian sheepdog.

-"It's past time for him to retire," said Yevgeny Vasiliyev, 62, a pensioner himself.
+State television was to mark the event on Sunday night with documentaries on Putin's 12-years at the helm.
+He served as president from 2000-2008 and then four years as prime minister.

 In August the independent Levada polling group said 48 percent of Russians had a positive view of him compared to 60 percent in May when he began a new six-year term, though that is higher than that enjoyed by most Western politicians.